gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/backup_restore.md

 See the [steps for configuration backup](#backup-the-configuration).

 **Note:**
-You need to backup the associated `p4d` instance separately, if you have enabled mirroring for any of your projects.
+If you have enabled mirroring for any of your projects, you will need to backup any associated `p4d` instances separately, *after* you have performed the GitSwarm backup.
 See the [Backup and Recovery](https://www.perforce.com/perforce/doc.current/manuals/p4sag/chapter.backup.html) chapter in the [_Helix Versioning Engine Administrator Guide:
 Fundamentals_](https://www.perforce.com/perforce/doc.current/manuals/p4sag/index.html).

+**Note:**
+If you are using the `:auto_provisioned` Git Fusion instance (which we do not recommend for production systems), the following environment variable changes may be helpful when performing a backup:

+    ```
+    export P4ROOT=/var/opt/gitswarm/perforce/data p4d
+    export P4USER=root
+    export PATH=$PATH:/opt/perforce/sbin
+    ```

 If you are interested in GitLab CI backup please follow to the [CI backup documentation](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/doc/raketasks/backup_restore.md)\*